sNAtttu/AzureIoTHubNodeToolkit/README.md

 `{ "HostName": "", "SharedAccessKeyName": "", "SharedAccessKey": "" }`

 **Remember to compile after changing the config, the compilation includes the config in the dist folder.**

+## Tests

+Project contains few unit tests which can be ran using command "yarn test"